 After coming up with the business idea, the next step in starting your own insulation installation company should be to write a detailed business plan.
 A business plan gives your business a defined direction.
 It helps you clarify your business concept, structure your ideas, and identifies the path to growth.
 This is just as important for insulation businesses as for any other type of business.

 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.

-Related: Comparison of business entities
+Related: Comparison of business structures

 It is possible to start a small insulation installation business out of your home if you have a large shed or garage to store the spray rig and any materials.
 As your business grows, you may need to rent a larger space to safely store vehicles, materials, and equipment.
 Exact rental costs will depend on the business’ square foot size, location, and amenities.

-Step 9: Get Insurance
+Step 9: Hire employees

 In addition to salary costs, a business’ budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.
 It is also important to factor in ongoing training, certification, and development opportunities for yourself and your staff in your calculations.